 This document contains the OpenFMB Framework for Utility Service Providers to use in voluntarily creating an OpenFMB Implementation to meet its current and future needs.
 The OpenFMB Framework has three parts: reference architecture, framework approach, and implementation best practices.
 The reference architecture describes the logical architecture and OpenFMB Node architecture examples.
 The framework approach describes a way for a Utility Service Provider to create its specific OpenFMB Implementation from the Business Case, through Use Cases, to data modeling, and implementation.
 The implementation best practices describes specific technological choices and configurations tested in interoperability demonstrations, test beds, and Utility Service Providers.
 Appendix B provides the Use Case details and sample data model for an OpenFMB reference implementation at a Utility Service Provider.

+In a business environment where best practices are voluntary, Model Business Practices should be followed, taking into account any applicable contractual agreements, tariffs, or rate schedules and subject to the Governing Documents and Applicable Regulatory Authority requirements.
+Therefore, any obligation to use these voluntary Model Business Practices, including any modified form thereof, would be established by Governing Documents and Applicable Regulatory Authority rules and regulations.

+These Model Business Practices are intended to serve as flexible guidelines, rather than “one-size-fits-all” requirements.
+In this capacity, they can provide information and guidance that will help voluntary adopters, whether Distribution Companies, other Market Participants, or Applicable Regulatory Authorities to make informed decisions that appropriately balance beneficial uses of these Model Business Practices.

 INTRODUCTION